Home » Dessert Recipes » Cream Horns

 Why you’ll love this recipe

-Often you will find these pastries filled with a little jam, cream (fresh or this delicious Italian meringue buttercream) and topped with a little bit of fruit like raspberries or strawberries.
+Often you will find these pastries filled with a little jam, and cream (fresh or this delicious Italian meringue buttercream) then topped with a little bit of fruit like raspberries or strawberries.
 But these pastries are so versatile because fillings are only limited to your imagination!

-In Italy, these crispy pastries are known as “cannoncini” and can be filled with whipped cream, Italian pastry cream or mascarpone cream.
-You find them in all the pastry shops and are a traditional treat after Sunday lunch.
+These crispy pastries known as “cannoncini” in Italy, can be filled with whipped cream, pastry cream, or mascarpone cream.
+You’ll find them in all the pastry shops and are a traditional treat after Sunday lunch.

 For complete ingredient quantities and full instructions, please scroll to the printable recipe card at the bottom of the page.